All Episodes

 There's no right or wrong answer, although maybe there is.

-Uh what what do you think police in that case might learn and do better?
+What do you think police in that case might learn and do better?

 And what about people that are pulled over?

-What can they do better to help police understanding that every police officer is scared to death not knowing what's on the other side of, you know, there's no such thing as a routine traffic stop.
+What can they do better to help police understanding that every police officer is scared to death, not knowing what's on the other side of, you know, there's no such thing as a routine traffic stop?

 I think that both sides are scared to death.

-And I think that we need to pause and uh just be able to explain what the situation is.
+And I think that we need to pause and just be able to explain what the situation is.

 I think that the officer should have paused and explained it to him so that he can have some clarity.